 The custom can be seen as a mirroring of the emperor’s annual activities during the suburban offerings or public announcements to engage in farming (quannong zhao 勸農詔) as proclaimed from the Former Han period 前漢 (206 BCE-8 CE) on.
-This was formalized during the Northern Song period 北宋 (960-1126) and widely used during the Southern Song 南宋 (1127-1279), but thereafter declined.
+This was formalised during the Northern Song period 北宋 (960-1126) and widely used during the Southern Song 南宋 (1127-1279), but thereafter declined.

 A poem called Quannong 勸農 (sometimes called Quannong shi 勸農詩) was written by Tao Yuanming 陶淵明 (365-427).
 It consists of six stanzas of eight four-syllable verses.
 One stanza says: